389ds/389ds.github.io/docs/389ds/design/password-extensibility.md

 * If possible this should be for the proposed plugin v4 api.
 * We will move current pwenc functions and verification into an internal userPassword plugin.
+* That there is a global config item boolean representing password migration mode as true or false.

 #### Password quality checking

 Before a password set operation, there have been requests to customise the password quality checking process in extended ways.

 A plugin would register a function as PLUGIN_PASSWORD_QUALITY_FN.

+If password migration is enabled (true), password quality is not checked.
+(Can't check quality of a hash!)

 Plugin order is non-determinined, and should not affect this operation.